Hornbill-Docs/esp-fundamentals/esp-fundamentals/security/account-types.md

 # Hornbill Platform Security Model
-It is important to understand that the Hornbill Platform has a comprehensive and very granular security model built into to its foundation.
-The platform is designed to be used by the enterprise, and as such data and system security features need to be flexible enough to allow each organization to manage its security policies as needed.
+The platform is designed to be used within enterprise organizations, a key capability is a security model that delivers data and system security features that are flexible enough to support the most stringent of security controls to support any organization.

+## Security Controls
+Each system and user account is allocated a security context.
+The security context is made up of several elements which provide fine-grained control over what a specific user account is allowed to do.

-All interactions with Hornbill are done under the supervision of a [Security Context](#Security Context) which ensures each action is subject to security checks against the rights allocated to a specific user account.
+All requests to the Hornbill service are processed under the supervision of a [Security Context](#Security Context) which ensures each action is subject to security checks against the rights allocated to a specific user account.
 Even if an API call does not require any specific security validation, behind the scenes, all API calls from all devices and API channels is still treated in this way. verified through a specific user account.

-For security checks there are four classes of account, these are known as: -
+For security checks there are four types of account, these are: -

-- User Accounts
-- Portal Accounts
-- Guest Accounts
-- System Accounts

 __User Accounts__ are as you might expect, for normal users that will log into the Hornbill platform.
 So for every User, there will be an associated user account.
 A user can log into Hornbill using the login credentials associated with a user account.